The perfect idea for a tea party or for any girl parties anytime!

 Cathy Wilson, USA

-Here is a photo from Cathy Wilson’s (Queen of the Snake River Scarletts Red Hat Society) “Love Letter” party:
+See photo no.4 above from Cathy Wilson’s (Queen of the Snake River Scarletts Red Hat Society) “Love Letter” party.

 Note: The reading levels of each kit (not just “page” as it says below) were determined by copying and pasting the kit (the play version), into The Readability Test Tool (see www.read-able.com).